-The practice had robust systems for appropriate storage and safe handling of medicines.
+The practice had robust systems for appropriate storage and safe handling of medicines and prescription pads.

 Antimicrobial prescribing audits were carried out to ensure clinicians were prescribing according to national recommendations.

 Track record on safety, and lessons learned and improvements.